mahmoud-abuaysheh/10PH-DVFL/README.md

 This repository contains the code for the paper:

-> **A Communication-Efficient Decoupled Vertical Federated Learning Architecture for Multimodal Precision Health (10P-Health)**
+> **10PH-DVFL: A Communication-Efficient Decoupled Vertical Federated Learning Architecture for Multimodal Precision Health (10P-Health)**
 > Submitted to the Journal of Artificial Intelligence Research (JAIR)

 ---